By Ajinkya Kale

 The story is concise, allegorical and shocking.
 I’d get into the particulars but this time I won’t be conventional.
 Instead, I’ll just jot down the subtle themes I was successful in interpreting.

-->Observe- The ‘traveler’ could be an alter-ego of the author or just a normal person with whom readers could relate.
+- Observe – The ‘traveler’ could be an alter-ego of the author or just a normal person with whom readers could relate.
 He is portrayed as curious, questioning and empathetic.
 But his job is to simply observe and not react, even if he encounters injustice.
 His job is to see and report to the concerned authority, preferably without prejudices & motivations.
-As we go along, Kafka adds overly-idealistic descriptions of the traveller to the point of mocking him.
-Also, given the fact that we all are ‘travellers’ the author hints toward a dilemma- How should a traveller act?
+As we go along, Kafka adds overly-idealistic descriptions of the traveler to the point of mocking him.
+Also, given the fact that we all are ‘travelers’ the author hints toward a dilemma- How should a traveler act?
 The question hovers upon the boundary of professionalism and ethics.

--> Inertia & Change- Old systems have become obsolete & unnecessary.
+- Inertia & Change – Old systems have become obsolete & unnecessary.
 To mask the piling inefficiency, elder bureaucrats pursue the policy of Whataboutery.
 People seem to be wary and thus show negligent support for the systems.
 In general, people are in anticipation of reform.
-Even the behaviour of the new recruits points towards the same.
-The unwanted elements of the society are being disposed of in a planned fashion.
+Even the behavior of the new recruits points towards the same.
+The unwanted elements of society are being disposed of in a planned fashion.
 The future holds the potential for betterment.

--> Torture- Is torture the right form of justice?
-Well, the penal colony believed it to be, atleast in the past.
+- Torture – Is torture the right form of justice?
+Well, the penal colony believed it to be, at least in the past.
 Back then, the act of torture was celebrated as a festival by the community.
 The ‘faster’ form of justice would be heartening for the victim but faulty and fatal for the accused.
 Torture was believed to be a holy form of transfiguration but the condemned had to be totally submitted.
 The sentences given to the accused were – and still continue to be- so strict that they appear inhuman & ridiculous.
-Death penalty is obsessively & sweepingly given, even for petty crimes and understandable instances, like a servant shouting on his master or a guard sleeping on duty.
+The death penalty is obsessively & sweepingly given, even for petty crimes and understandable instances, like a servant shouting on his master or a guard sleeping on duty.